samlin001/asd-codelabs/codelab1/README.md

     - Take the time to get familiar with
     [Running gcloud commands with Cloud Shell](https://cloud.google.com/shell/docs/running-gcloud-commands),
     because you are going to use it a lot in the code labs.
-    - To verify if the project exists, you can list & grap the ID in [Cloud Shell Editor](https://shell.cloud.google.com)
+    - To verify if the project exists, you can list & grep the ID in [Cloud Shell Editor](https://shell.cloud.google.com).
-     as:
+     Remember to replace **asd-codelab1** to the Project ID above.
 ```
-export PROJECT_ID="asd-codelab1"
+export PROJECT_ID="my-project-id"
 gcloud projects list | grep ${PROJECT_ID}

 echo "Set the default project for the section"